By David Joel Miller

 The carvings problem.

-The majority of all people who go thorough detox, somewhere over 90%, will relapse or use again in the month or so after the detox.
+The majority of all people who go through detox, somewhere over 90%, will relapse or use again in a month or so after the detox.

 If the drugs are all out of their system why are they still exhibiting addictive behaviors?

 The problem with addiction is not the chemical dependency in the body, as awful as that can be.
-The really problem of addiction is that it is a problem of the mind.
+The real problem of addiction is that it is a problem of the mind.

 We might call this manifestation of addiction a psychological dependency on the drug to differentiate it from a physical addiction.
 Even when no drugs are in the body the cravings remain in the brain.